oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/double_buffering/README.md

 ![](downtime.png)

 In general, **R**, **Op**, **Ip**, and **W** operations must all complete before the next kernel is launched.
-To maximize performance, while one kernel is executing on the device, these operations should execute simultaneously on the host and operate on a second set of buffer locations.
-They should complete before the current kernel completes, thus allowing the next kernel to be launched immediately with no downtime.
+To maximize performance, while one kernel is executing on the device, these operations should execute simultaneously on the host and operate on the second set of buffer locations.
+They should complete before the current kernel completes, allowing the next kernel to be launched immediately with no downtime.
 In general, to maximize performance, the host must launch a new kernel every **K**.

 This leads to the following constraint: